kurafuto/kurafuto/README.md

       so we'll have to try out a few and see how they work.
 Will we buffer some packets (namely, `Identification`, `ExtInfo`, `ExtEntry`) and push those on to the new server?
+    * A custom client command seems like a decent idea.
+Easy to intercept as well.